CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## Puhti web interface beta updated to release 5

+* Added new TensorBoard app for visualizing TensorFlow runs.
+* When launching apps, only partitions available for the selected project are visible now.
+* Open onDemand version updated to 2.0.20.

 ## Puhti web interface beta updated to release 4 30.11.2021

 * Can now use custom python environments for Jupyter notebooks, see [Jupyter documentation](../../../computing/webinterface/jupyter/).